hashicorp/http-echo/README.md

 ## 5. Step

-Now it is time to automate our CI/CD Pipeline with GitHub Workflow
+Now it is time to automate our CI/CD Pipeline with Jenkins few plugins are required to build our jenkins job just to name few.

+- Docker Pipeline
+- Docker plugin
+- Pipeline Utility Step
+- Go Plugin
+- Kubernetes

+## 6. S